tiagodeliberali/game-engine/README.md

 To make it easier to reason about names, I am adding the definitions bellow and I tried hard to follow them:

 - Load: Get external resources using `ResourceManager`.
 - Init: Executed once in a context, after all resources loaded.
-Run single time actions.
 - Start: Load and Init.
 - Update: Run every loop cycle and should not draw.
 Can run more than once in a loop cycle.
 - Draw: Run every loop cycle.